Leyaaaan1/RidersHub/README.md

 * **PSGC Data Integration**: Convert coordinates into barangay names and codes
 * **Spring DevTools**: Hot reload during development
 ---

+---
+##  Overview
+This project focuses on building a real-time ride creation and discovery system.
+It integrates **Mapbox** for interactive maps, **Cloudinary** for storing map snapshots, and uses **Nominatim API** for geolocation.
+A **Bucket4j** rate limiter ensures compliance with Nominatim's usage policy (1 request per second). **JWT-based authentication** secures API access.
+It also uses official **PSGC data** from the [Philippine Statistics Authority](https://psa.gov.ph/classification/psgc) to convert coordinates into barangay-level locations. **Redis** integration for managing live user locations is planned.
+---

 ##  Project Setup Guide
 ### 1. Create a `.env` File
 Create a `.env` file in the project root directory and add the following environment variables: